Grass Clipping Silage™ Feed Analysis Reports Here

 Reduce Your Risk

-We have published these feed analysis so you can see for yourself the nutritional value of Grass Clipping Silage™, a new sustainable alternative forage that is affordable to buy.
-It's the perfect feed for smaller herd owners because you can get a 3-year contract on this feed when we connect users to endusers via our introduction services to a local landscapers, golf courses, etc. A small two or three person mowing crew can generate between 125 and 150 tons/season.
+We have published these feed analyses so you can see for yourself the nutritional value of Grass Clipping Silage™, a new sustainable alternative forage that is affordable to buy.
+It's the perfect feed for smaller herd owners because you can get a 3-year contract on this feed when we connect users to end-users via our introduction services with local landscapers, golf courses, etc. A small two- or three- person mowing crew will generate between 125 and 150 tons per season.

-We will connect you up with a turf manager that is already generating Grass Clipping Silage™ to reduce your RISK associated with fluctuating hay prices during times of low precipitation, low availability or natural disasters.
-Let face it, lawn owners still water their lawns and produce biomass even if they are on watering restrictions
+We will partner you with a turf manager who is generating Grass Clipping Silage™ to reduce your risk associated with fluctuating hay prices during times of low precipitation, low availability or natural disasters.
+Let's face it, lawn owners still water their lawns and produce biomass even if they are on watering restrictions